mrmaly/LinuxDictionary/README.md

 Script `generate.py` generates the TSV and XML files from the given XLSX file.
 If no `-o` option has been passed the files will be generated in the CWD.
-The line ending sequence is OS-dependent.
-If the encoding of the XLSX file is not UTF-8 the behaviour is undefined.
+The line ending sequence in the generated files is OS-dependent.

 ### Expected spreadsheet schema

  * Only the first sheet in the given file will be parsed and coverted.
+ * The file has to be UTF-8 encoded.
+If it's not the behaviour is undefined.
  * Each row contains the phrase, definition and aliases in the following format:

    |   PHRASE   |   DEFINITON   |   [alias1]   |   [alias2]   |   [...]   |